feagor/oraclesql-pygments-lexer/README.md

 oraclesql-pygments-lexer
 ========================

-Pygments lexer for Oracle PL/SQL and Oracle Forms
+Pygments lexer for Oracle SQL and PL/SQL